-A number of our graduates go on to study our MSc Biomedical Engineering, MSc Medical Imaging or MSc Design for Medical Technologies courses at Dundee whilst others decide to continue their studies at PhD level in the exciting area of biomedical engineering and biotechnology which is a main research strength of the department.
+A number of our graduates go on to study our MSc Biomedical Engineering, MSc Medical Imaging or MSc Design for Healthcare & Assistive Technologies courses at Dundee whilst others decide to continue their studies at PhD level in the exciting area of biomedical engineering and biotechnology which is a main research strength of the department.

 "When I finished my first degree (BSc Economics with Marketing), the decision to come to Dundee for my second degree was an easy one.
 I found that the University of Dundee was by far the most welcoming, with plenty of guidance and support in terms of settling in and getting acquainted with my peers."

 "I studied Engineering and Mechatronics and, as team leader of the DRIVE Team – the University of Dundee Formula Student Team - I was given the chance to put my ideas and designs into real-life, practical situations in the extremely competitive car-racing environment.
 In addition, I undertook two intensive courses in Germany with the DRIVE Team which gave me a unique perspective of engineering in an international context.
 The knowledge I gained from these experiences was invaluable when I was working on my Honours project."